hareeshsprasad/IssueTracker-API-main/README.md

 }
-Import the database, use the sql file in DB folder type npm run serve to start the server when starting the server a super admin user wll automattically create with the following Email and Password {
+Import the database, use the sql file in DB folder type npm run serve to start the server when starting the server  admin user wll automattically create with the following Username and Password {
     "Username": "admin",
     "Password": "#Admin123"